 The original Philips Hue package, these lights are designed to replace a traditional A19 bulb and can change to more than 16 million colors.
 The starter pack includes three lights plus a Hue bridge (which you’ll need to control any Hue lights).
 Philips also sells a version of this kit with four lights for $199.

 This is the best option if you want only a white light, or if you want to save some money.
-The starter kit costs $69, and includes two bulbs and a bridge.
+You can get the starter kit, which includes the bridge, with either two or four bulbs.

 The White Ambiance kit lets you adjust the color temperature of the bulbs, so you can go from a more intense blue-white when you need to concentrate, to a softer yellow-white when you want something less intense.
 This kit also comes with a handy dimmer switch, so you don't need to open the Philips Hue app to control the lights.
+You can purchase this kit with either two or four bulbs.
 (The remote can also be used with other bulbs, too.)

 If you don't purchase a starter kit which includes the smart bridge, you'll need to purchase one separately.
 The bridge plugs into your Wi-Fi router, and then connects wirelessly to all of the Philips Hue lights in your house.